Day 1 – June 9, Thursday

 Day 7 – June 15, Wednesday

-*The Boutique Adventurer focusses on Hidden Gems and Unexplored Areas in Destinations both Emerging & Known.
+*The Boutique Adventurer focuses on Hidden Gems and Unexplored Areas in Destinations both Emerging & Known.
 What they all have in common is that they end the day in a hotel with a high thread count on its sheets – and tend to involve some fabulous food and wine!
-The blog is focussed on Luxury Adventure Loving Travelers over 35.
+The blog is focused on Luxury Adventure Loving Travelers over 35.

 GG2P always reserves the right to alter the itinerary based on weather or availability as well as exciting opportunities that might crop up!